 We provide a safe environment for the Children.
 However, we are aware of the nature of children and the reality that accidents do happen.

-It is common for children to get bumps, scrapes and some minor injuries during the course of the day.
+It is common for children to get bumps, scrapes, and some minor injuries during the day.
 Sometimes children continue to play without realizing their injury.